TheChoconut/sunshine-ui-svelte/README.md

 To get a local copy up and running follow these simple example steps.

 ### Build
+0. Install prerequisites
+  Check out [Tauri's prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) for more information on how to setup Rust toolchain. <br />
+  You will also need to install [Node](https://nodejs.org/) and [PNPM](https://pnpm.io/).
 1. Clone the repo
    ```sh
    git clone https://github.com/TheChoconut/sunshine-ui-svelte.git